Meet the Team That Makes Masonicare Great

 Jennifer is Executive Director of The Masonic Charity Foundation of Connecticut, where she leads Masonicare's fundraising and philanthropy efforts.
 Through Masonicare, she also offers philanthropy consulting to help nonprofits expand their fundraising programs.

-Rachael is Operations Director for our ALSA partnerships.
+Rachael is Senior Director of ALSA Partnerships.
 These are senior residential communities that contract with Masonicare to bring in Assisted Living Services.
 Rachael currently oversees eight such partnerships throughout Connecticut.
 Seniors who receive our services are supported by a team of Masonicare Registered Nurses and Certified Nursing Assistants.
 They work with each client in their residence to help them achieve their highest level of well-being.

 Currently a fellow of the LeadingAge Connecticut Leadership Academy, Rachael says, “My hope is that I can make a difference in the way we provide care to elders.”

 Corporate Director, Finance